 Working for Passion

 The first step in transforming your current job into something you’d do even if you weren’t getting paid is to find the aspects of your job that fulfill your passions.
-For example, one girl I know was heavily interested in finding a way how to make your hair grow faster, which might be quite odd to some people.
+For example, one girl I know was heavily interested in finding a way how to make your hair grow faster (some great tips by grow hair guru), which might be quite odd to some people.
 Not to her.
 It was her passion.
 What part of your job matches stuff that you get passionate about.
 Believe it or not, even the most mundane job will have something that appeals to your passion.
 For example, if you manually pop cucumber pickles into jars for a living, get passionate about pickles or serving the people that will enjoy that food.
 Find a glimmer of passion in whatever you do.
 The same applies to everything else in life.
 The last few months I gradually became the victim of a slower and slower computer.
 With the same passion I put into my job I starting combating this annoying problem.
 After finding several (paid) tools I finally found a great website (http://www.speed-up-pc.org) with a lot of free tips to make your computer faster.
 After a few hours and using several little tricks I got my computer to run very smoothly again!
 A little bit goes a long way.

 Working for A Sense Of Meaning

 Aristotle taught that people are purpose-driven creatures.
 We do things because these things give us a purpose.
 Find your passion in what you do and derive a sense of purpose from it.
 Think of things greater than yourself.
 Living for others and feeling part of something bigger means that whatever you’re doing is never meaningless, pointless, and boring, like learning as rookie cook how to hard boil eggs, which is possible for anyone by reading simple guides like this one from EggTutor.
 We’re all part of something bigger.
 Realize it.
 Believe it.
 Celebrate it daily.